Meet the Team

 Paul Nelson (He/Him)

-Paul is a recovering graphic designer and experienced arts activist.
-Having graduated from Kingston University in 2012 Paul spent time living in Australia and New Zealand working as a designer, photographer and bookseller before returning home to become engaged with social movement activism (supporting Extinction Rebellion, Insulate Britain & Just Stop Oil).
-Paul is interested in rebuilding identity and community within an ethics of care and reciprocity and hopes to get a dog companion in the near future.
+Paul is care-experienced, a recovering graphic designer and an experienced arts activist.
+Having graduated from Kingston University in 2012 Paul spent time living in Australia and New Zealand working as a designer, photographer and bookseller before returning home to engage with social movement activism (supporting the Extinction Rebellion arts group).
+Paul is interested in a feminist and ecological ethics of care and believes in our collective capacity to rebuild community from amongst the rubble of a collapsing system.

 Steering Board Member